 Frequent Data Corruption Issues

-- Error Messages: Encountering “Format SD Card” or “SD Card Error” indicates potential file system errors.
+- Error Messages: “Format SD Card” or “SD Card Error” messages.

 Inconsistent Video Quality Problems